-Every year the Tour de France brings complaints from followers on the Tour de France about their hotel breakfasts and café pit stops about the bad taste.
-Ask someone in France and they’d probably disagree, after all the French consume tons of it even if the stats say they drink more tea per year than coffee.
-Maybe there’s a touch of ethnocentrism about the complaints, nobody goes to France for the coffee, just like nobody goes to the Tour of Britain for good weather; nobody expects good beer at the Vuelta.
+Every year the Tour de France brings complaints from followers on the race about hotel breakfasts and café pit stops, particularly the bad tasting coffee.
+Ask someone in France and they’d probably disagree, after all the French consume tons of it, even if the stats say they drink more tea per year than coffee.
+Maybe there’s a touch of ethnocentrism about the complaints: nobody goes to France for the coffee, just like nobody goes to the Tour of Britain for good weather; nobody expects good beer at the Vuelta or a fresh salad on the eve of Gent-Wevelgem.
 Still the “complaints” about coffee are usually good natured if the café as in the place is celebrated, the coffee rarely is.

 But whether the coffee tastes good or bad, an increasing problem can be simply getting one when you’re out on a ride in France.
 Cafés are closing at an astonishing rate.
 According to an article in Le Parisien there were 600,000 cafés and bars in 1960 and just 34,669 in 2015.
 That’s 30 closures a day, every day, for the past 55 years.
 Another report says there were 200,000 in 1960 which is still eight closures a day on average and over the past decade if an average of 2,200 new establishments have opened per year, 2,700 have closed meaning an average net loss of 500 a year.

 Why?
 This is a significant issue in France and there’s plenty of reading from magazine articles to industry analysis and government reports and statistical surveys.
 Here’s the summary take:

 - many villages are declining as populations move away remote rural areas towards the cities and suburbs

 - a smoking ban introduced in 2007 may satisfy many cyclists but it’s deterred core customers

 - drink-driving is reducing meaning passing motorists are less likely to visit for a quick one